 If you are looking for a full-out, no-expenses-spared luxury stay, Bora Bora is the better option.
 This has a lot to do with the fact that Bora Bora is a very popular honeymoon destination.
 We have already mentioned the private resorts that offer you everything you could desire… for a price.

 In Fiji, due to the fact that there are so many islands to choose from, you can find somewhat cheaper, but rather basic accommodations in the form of bures, which are traditional Fijian bungalows with thatched roofs.
 On the other hand, luxurious overwater bungalows are also available, like the Marriott Resort overlooking Momi Bay.
+There are a lot of resorts and hotels to choose from on Fiji.

 5. Dining Experience